DanielDowns/MiscProjects/ParallelSorting/README.txt

-This is a parallel sorting application designed to run on a network of interconnected processors
+This is a parallel sorting application (parallel quicksort) designed to run on a network of interconnected processors